Operator-Valued Matrices with Free or Exchangeable Entries: Operator-valued matrices

 \subsection{Random matrices with correlated blocks}

-It is also possible to consider block random matrices in which the blocks are correlated.
-We consider in the following theorem a general matrix in which the dependency comes from the correlations between different blocks and the possibility that a same block appears more than once.
+It is also possible to consider random block matrices in which the blocks are correlated.
+We consider in the following theorem a general matrix in which the dependency comes from the correlations between different blocks and the possibility that some blocks might appear more than once.

 \begin{theorem} Let $d\geq 1$ and $L\geq 1$ and consider the $Nd \times Nd$ block matrix $X_N$ defined by